 Peru Itinerary – Days 1&2: Fly into Lima

-There are talks of an airport being constructed in Cusco but till that happens chances are you will fly into Peru’s busy capital, Lima.
+There is an airport in Cusco but chances are you will fly into Peru’s busy capital, Lima.
 Lima is a large and sprawling city with unsafe pockets.
 Take adequate precaution and book a hotel in a safe area.
 Miraflores, Lima’s upscale suburb is the hub of most tourist accommodation in the city.
 Expect beaches, flower-lined promenades, parks, and shopping centres here.

 If you want to escape the sanitised safety of Miraflores, Lima’s bohemian district Barranco is the answer.
 It is Lima’s response to London’s Brick Lane or Berlin’s Kreuzberg.
 Here colourful houses populate streets laden with bougainvillea.
 Quirky street art adorns walls, hole-in-the-wall eateries call out to tourists, and locals go about their daily lives.
 Barranco is home to a burgeoning community of artists and musicians and it’s possible to discover a number of great acts at small independent bars here.
 We loved it!

 We stayed at JW Marriott, Lima.
 It is centrally located opposite the beach and a shopping centre in Miraflores.
 As is the case with most large cities in Peru, Lima offers a variety of accommodation for everyone from backpackers and budget travellers to luxury travellers.
 There is no shortage of options, whatever your budget.
 We suggest choosing any hotel or hostel in Miraflores for your days in Lima.

 - There’s no better place than Lima to try Peru’s national dish Ceviche that consists of cured raw fish, served with red onions – best with a glass of chilled beer.